 You also have access to 5 different configurations for training so you may tailor fit your program to your dog’s needs.
 What’s unique about this unit also is that it comes with a built-in bark limiter plus an Upland beeper.

 It’s got 4 hunt sounds and 2 point sounds including a hawk scream.
 You can definitely explore the right concoction for your pup’s behavior correction training.
 Whatever works, you can always figure it out with this collar.

 There’s actually more!
 It also comes with 18 continuous levels of stimulation and a whopping 36 for momentary stimulation.
 Overloaded with features this dog training collar is if you ask us.

 - Lots of options to choose from stimulation-wise.

-- Good quality materials used for both the collar and transmitter.
+- Good quality materials are used for both the collar and transmitter.

 - Highly visible colors.

 - Easy to use and understand despite the configurations.

 - It is a bit pricier than most options in the market today.